KILTprotocol/spec-ext-credential-api/readme.md

 }
 ```

 > The interface basically is the SubmitTerms message type, but I wasn't sure whether quotes and prerequisite claims are relevant for this use case.
-Prerequisite claims may better be handled via nested [Verification Workflows](#Verification-Workflow) after the user agent submitted the RequestForAttestation. // @rflechtner
+Prerequisite claims may better be handled via nested [Verification Workflows](#Verification-Workflow) after the extension submitted the RequestForAttestation. // @rflechtner

 > `prerequisites` is just an information for the user, that there will be a verification flow happening after the `request for attestation`, where the attester asks for credentials of specific ctypes to authenticate the user. // @tjwelde